-Richard Vilkin is Of Counsel to the firm’s Las Vegas, Nevada office.
+Richard Vilkin is senior counsel in the firm’s Las Vegas, Nevada office.
 He practiced law in Southern California for 17 years and has practiced in Las Vegas for the past 12 years.

 Since moving to Nevada in 2002, Richard has practiced civil litigation in the areas of business, real estate, construction, personal injury and homeowner associations.
 Since 2008, he has served as an Arbitrator for the Eighth Judicial District Court Annexed Arbitration Program and he is a former member of the Editorial Board of Nevada Lawyer magazine.

 While practicing in California beginning in 1985, Richard specialized in civil litigation on behalf of insureds and various municipalities and their employees, including the County of Los Angeles and Huntington Beach.
 In California he served for a number of years as a Judge Pro Tem.